Here’s some amazing facts that I found from around the world on home and habitat that I found entertaining.

 - The original housewarming party was – literally – a housewarming.
 Guests brought firewood as gifts and lit fires in all the fireplaces in the home, Obviously this warmed up the cbd products for the family, but it was also believed to ward off evil spirits.
 Uninhabited homes were thought at attract roaming ghosts, so a new home would have to be rid of that bad energy before it could become a happy abode.

 - In Scotland, homes owners paint their front door red when they pay off the mortgage.
 Throughout history, a red front door has symbolized many things.
 The Ancient Hebrews believed it would protect firstborn children from the angel of death; in the early days of America, it meant the home was a safe place for travelers to stop for the night.
-And according to Feng Shui, a red door invites positive energy into a home.
+And according to Feng Shui, a red door invites positive energy into a home and if you need good appliances look at the Euroncis set.

 - There’s a chain of bathroom-themed restaurants.
-At Modern Toilet, a restaurant chain based in Taiwan, patrons sit on toilets, sip soup from sinks, and wipe their mouths with toilet paper.
+At Modern Toilet, a restaurant chain based in Taiwan, patrons sit on toilets, sip soup from sinks, and wipe their mouths with toilet paper and are separated by frameless shower screen noosa.
 While the latrines aren’t functional (except in the actual bathroom, we hope), you’ll certainly have something to talk about until the food comes.

 - A Japanese company has developed a residental earthquake-proofing system that raises a house off of its foundation as far as 3 cm using just air pressure.
 When an earthquake hits, compressors activate, forcing an immense amount of air under the home.
 The house will levitate there until the earthquake ends, then be placed gently back on the foundation. — Courtesy facts from Courtney Craig